Cloud-CV/Origami/README.md

 1. Start the server by: `python manage.py runserver --noworker`
 2. Start the worker by `python manage.py runworker`
 3. Start frontend with `yarn run dev`
-4. Navigate to localhost:8000[localhost:8000] to view the page
+4. Navigate to [localhost:8000](localhost:8000) to view the page

-** For furthur instructions, visit Read the Docs [https://cloudcv-origami.readthedocs.io/en/latest/] in the "Getting Started" section
+** For furthur instructions, visit [Read the Docs](https://cloudcv-origami.readthedocs.io/en/latest/) in the "Getting Started" section

 ## Contributing to Origami
 ------------------------------
 1. Before pushing your code, be sure to run tests using
     * `python manage.py test`

     * `yarn run test`

 2. Fix linting issues in code:
     * `yarn run lint:fix`